Stress management for veterinarians

 Stress is normal in the day-to-day life of a veterinarian.
-From juggling the competing demands of work and family, to diagnosing and treating critically ill patients, to dealing with difficult co-workers or employees, to making ends meet financially while paying off a mountain of student debt and trying to save for the future, we face stressful situations every day.
+From juggling the competing demands of work and family, to diagnosing and treating critically ill patients, to dealing with difficult co-workers or employees, to making ends meet financially while paying off student debt, we face stressful situations every day.

 Stress relief and relaxation

 Taking time every day to relieve stress is vital.
 How you do that is up to you, and there are a wide range of possibilities.
 Here are just a few:

 - Plan for and follow a balanced diet.